 When organic waste like vegetable peelings and food leftovers are put in to general waste and are sent to landfill they do not properly biodegrade and create gases which are harmful to the planet.
 Some authorities charge for waste collected by weight, so anything you can do to reduce the amount of stuff you throw away will save you money, be good for the environment and provide you with good quality free compost for the garden or indoor plants.

-Home composting reduces the amount of waste going to landfill, stops your kitchen bin from smelling and creates some of the best and most nutritious material to use in your home & garden.
+Home composting reduces the amount of waste going to landfill, stops your kitchen bin from smelling and creates some of the best and most nutritious material to use in your home and garden.
 Home made compost is far more rich in nutrients than the 'compost' which is sold at garden centers.

 The Art of Composting

 When composting we have green and brown waste.

-Green waste is vegetable peelings, tea bags, coffee grindings, food leftovers, egg shells, old flowers, fresh grass clippings & plant waste.
+Green waste is vegetable peelings, tea bags, coffee grindings, food leftovers, eggshells, old flowers, fresh grass clippings and plant waste.

 Brown waste is paper, cardboard, dry leaves, dry grass clippings, and twigs/sticks.

 The ideal mixture should be moist but not wet and have an earthy odor.
 If it is too wet you should add more dry 'brown' material and use a garden fork to mix it up regularly and to make sure it is not too compacted.

 Wet vs. Dry